Joseph A. Munitiz

-Joseph A. Munitiz (1931-2022) was a Roman Catholic Jesuit priest and academic.
+Joseph A. Munitiz (1931–2022) was a Roman Catholic Jesuit priest and academic.

 Munitiz was born in Cardiff, Wales, of Basque parentage and educated by the Christian Brothers at Liverpool, and subsequently at the Junior Seminary at Comillas, Cantabria.
-Munitiz's multiple courses of study include Heythrop College, Oxon, Campion Hall, Oxford, where he took the degree in Greats (Literae Humaniores), the Pontifical University (Comillas) in Spain, the Pontifical Oriental Institute Rome.
+Munitiz's multiple courses of study include Heythrop College, Campion Hall, Oxford, where he took the degree in Greats (Literae Humaniores), the Pontifical University (Comillas) in Spain, the Pontifical Oriental Institute Rome.
 He was appointed to the staff of Leuven University with special responsibility for the Series Graeca of Corpus Christianorum (now published by Brepols).

 Munitiz served as Master of Campion Hall, Oxford, from 1989 until 1998.
 He was subsequently retained as a research fellow at Birmingham University before retiring to Campion in 2010 and then to a house in London in 2016.